How Much Does It Cost To Open A Restaurant? Breaking Down Restaurant Startup Costs

 We can offer you the best financing solution for your needs.

 Compared to other lenders, we have fewer requirements that are easy to meet.
-Your restaurant should have been operating for at least nine months and generating sales of at least $30,000 annually.
+Your restaurant should have been active and registered for at least nine months and generating sales of at least $30,000 annually.

-If you are eligible, we can provide funds in as little as two days.
+If you are eligible, we can provide funds in two to ten days.

 How to reduce expenses in a restaurant?